FreddyJohn/PieceTable/README.md

 it has also been modified to work with any arbitrary byte streams.
 My intuition for the PieceTable is that it is easier to reorganize a description of the data than the actual data.
 We always append the data to the end of the buffer and do the expensive splice operation only on the description.
-Even though dynamic set operations add and find are linear time it is sufficiently negligible because they potentially operate on exponentially smaller amounts of bytes to complete.
+Even though dynamic set operations add, find, and remove are linear time it is sufficiently negligible because they potentially operate on exponentially smaller amounts of bytes to complete.